cwi-dis/videoLat/videoLat/README.txt

 To build videoLat from source you need a Mac (10.7 or later, capable of running 64-bit applications).
-You need two third party packages:
+You need three third party packages:

 - zbar (version 0.10 tested) for barcode generation
 - zint (version 2.4.3 tested) for barcode detection

-These should be included in a videoLat source distribution in the thirdParty subdirectory.
+The first two should be included in a videoLat source distribution in the thirdParty subdirectory.

-You also need libpng 1.5, download from http://sourceforge.net/projects/libpng/files/libpng15/
+You also need libpng 1.5, download from http://sourceforge.net/projects/libpng/files/libpng15/ and put the source tree in thirdParty/libpng-1.5.18.

-You may need a few more packages, to be determined.
+    (Actually, on 10.7 or earlier there is an Apple-installed libpng in te X11 package, so you don't have to download and build libpng unless you want to distribute your built binaries to systems running 10.8 or later).

+Build the third-party packages:
+1. Build libpng with:
+	% mkdir thirdParty/installed
+	% INST=`(cd thirdParty/installed ; pwd)`
+	% cd thirdParty/libpng-1.5.18
+	% ./configure \
+		--prefix=$INST \
+		CFLAGS="-arch i386 -arch x86_64" \
+		CXXFLAGS="-arch i386 -arch x86_64" \
+		LDFLAGS="-arch i386 -arch x86_64"
+	% make
+	% make install
-1. Build zbar with:
+2. Build zbar with:
 	% mkdir thirdParty/installed
 	% INST=`(cd thirdParty/installed ; pwd)`
 	% cd thirdParty/zbar-0.10-src